madsbv/nix/README.md

 2. Use mbv-xps13 as deployer to desktop with nixos-anywhere, test and document that installation flow.
 3. Consider keeping Gentoo installation around, or at least backing up stuff like game saves.
 4. Set up deploy-rs to manage deployments to every system at once.
-5. Set up restic/autorestic as a reasonably portable module, set up on all systems.
 6. Set up home-assistant on xps13.
 7. Set up something like Ollama on desktop for LLM stuff.